Justin Turner 3-run HR, Dodgers top D-backs for 4-game sweep - KESQ

 Arizona scored its first two runs on RBI groundouts by Geraldo Perdomo in the second and Smith in the third when Buehler walked No. 9 hitter Hager to open the inning.

-Freddie Freeman notched his 19th RBI of the season in the Dodgers first, singling in Mookie Betts, who hit a leadoff double.
+Freeman notched his 19th RBI of the season in the Dodgers first, singling in Betts, who hit a leadoff double.

-Davies gave up five runs and seven hits in four innings.
+Davies gave up five runs and seven hits — both season highs — in four innings.
 The right-hander struck out two and didn’t walk anyone.

 TRAINER’S ROOM